-Israeli self defense, or “krav maga”, is a self-defense system developed for the military in Israel that consists of a wide combination of techniques sourced from boxing, savate, Muay Thai, Wing Chun, Judo, Jujutsu, wrestling, and grappling, along with realistic fight training.
-It focuses on real-world situations and extremely efficient and brutal counter-attacks.
+Israeli self-defense, or “Krav Maga”, is a self-defense system developed for the military in Israel that consists of a wide combination of techniques sourced from boxing, savate, Muay Thai, Wing Chun, Judo, Jujutsu, wrestling, and grappling, along with realistic fight training.
+Our Israeli Self Defense classes focus on real-world situations and extremely efficient and brutal counter-attacks.

-Israeli self defense encourages students to avoid confrontation.
+Israeli self defense classes encourages students to avoid confrontation.
 If this is impossible or unsafe, it promotes finishing a fight as quickly as possible.
-Attacks are aimed at the most vulnerable parts of the body, and training is not limited to techniques that avoid severe injury; some even permanently injure or cause death to the opponent.
 Drills provide maximum safety to students by the use of protective equipment and the use of reasonable force.
-Students will learn to defend against all variety of attacks and are taught to counter in the quickest and most efficient way.
-Training will also cover situational awareness to develop an understanding of one’s surroundings, learning to understand the psychology of a street confrontation, and identifying potential threats before an attack occurs.
+Students will learn to defend against all variety of attacks and are taught to counter in the quickest and most efficient way during the Israeli Self Defense Class.